Zverik/gpx2pgsql/README.md

     xzcat gpx-planet-test-003.tar.xz | gpx2pgsql.py -w -c -9 -f -

+This script will skip tracks with IDs already in the database, so if it's stopped, the processing could be resumed with the same command (bar `-c` switch, of course).

+The 391 MB xzipped test data needed 1098 MB in a database, so one can expect only tripling in size, not tens of gigabytes.

 ## Example Mapnik Style

 See `mapnik-gpx.xml` for an example of a rendering style for imported GPS traces.